JoseVteEsteve/NotepadPlus-Cambridge-Pseudocode-Plugin/User Guide and Installation.md

 ### Installation
-<br>To install the program and the udl file, please follow the next steps:
+To install the program and the udl file, please follow the next steps:

 1. **Installation of Notepad++**

 <br>You can download the file I have provided to you or go to [Notepad++](https://notepad-plus-plus.org/downloads/) to download the last version
 * download the file
 * click on Install